-- → Go fishing Wood-smoked lox (thinly sliced smoked salmon).
-Briny pickled herring, Meaty sturgeon, It doesn't get more Upper West Side than examining the seafood treats at Zabar's (p235) and Barney Greengrass (p237). - → Central chill You can pick out the tourists in Central Park (p230) because they're rushing to see sights.
-Make like a local by picking out a patch of green with good views and letting the world come to you. - → Catch a flick Manhattan's diehard film buffs can be found taking in quality cinema courtesy of the Film Society of Lincoln Center (p243). - → Late-night munchies Nothing is more New York than soaking up the evening's liquor damage with a midnight hot dog from Gray's Papaya (p237).
+- → Go fishing Wood-smoked lox.
+Briny pickled herring.
+Meaty sturgeon.
+It doesn't get more Upper West Side than examining the seafood treats at Zabar's (p235) and Barney Greengrass (p236). - → Central chill You can pick out the tourists in Central Park because they're rushing to see sights.
+Make like a local by picking out a patch of green with good views and letting the world come to you. - → Catch a flick Manhattan's diehard film buffs can be found taking in quality cinema courtesy of the Film Society of Lincoln Center (p239). - ▶ Late-night munchies Nothing is more New York than soaking up the evening's liquor damage with a midnight hot dog from Gray's Papaya (p236).